Upwork Budgets by Category: What Clients Actually Pay

 Every category has outliers — clients with significantly higher budgets who are looking for quality over cost.
 These clients exist in all categories but show up more consistently in AI, DevOps, and specialized integrations work.
 A real-time feed that surfaces these jobs fast is worth more than any amount of rate negotiation.

 Vibeworker tracks real job feed data across all categories.
-Start your free trial →
+Get started for free →

 Michael Watkins